About This Chapter

 1. English Spelling Rules for Plural Nouns

 Our world is filled with nouns.
-For such an important part of speech, it is vital to follow the right spelling rules.
-In this lesson, we will discuss the rules for spelling plural nouns.
+For such an important part of speech, it is vital to follow the right spelling rules for them.
+In this lesson, we discuss the rules for spelling plural nouns.

 2. English Spelling Rules for Doubling & Dropping Letters